biplovbhandari/ripple1d/docs/source/tech_summary.rst

 Once submodel geometry has been set up, you can run various discharges through the model and record the results.
-Ripple1d has several tools to develop SRCs for a NWM reach.
+Ripple1d has several tools to develop scenarios for a NWM reach.

 * **Initial Normal Depth Run.** Discharges ranging from 0.9 times the reach high flow threshold to 1.2 times the reach 1% AEP discharge will be incrementally run